Passing Perfect -(Chapter 2 of Smudge)

 After a small forever, when I was ready to faint, I was allowed to lie on the antigrav bed, prodded and poked, then to pedal a bike until I was a breath from unconsciousness.

-I was allowed a lie down, poked, prodded, given two liters of weird tasting liquid.
+I was allowed a lie down, poked, prodded, given two litres of weird tasting liquid.
 More exercises at double gravity until I really did pass out.

 When I woke, I was lying in warmth and couldn't open my eyes, felt tubes in my nose.
 I heard a voice explaining I was in a warm oil bath.
 My eyes had been glued shut, but the glue would fail in an hour.
 I was to relax.